jaroslavpsenicka/mtrade/README.md

 ## Known Issues

-There were several issues related to Kafka monitoring (JMX) service availability.
+* There were several issues related to Kafka monitoring (JMX) service availability caused by lost connection between Zookeeper and Kafka, no further details, restart of both systems solved the issue.
+* Highlighted map regions may not be very contrast, the color scheme may need update depending on production experience.